mahitech580/SQL-Real-World-Datasets/README.md

 https://grouplens.org/datasets/movielens/

-Please follow the original dataset providers' licensing and usage terms when downloading, using, or redistributing datasets.
+Please follow the original dataset providers' terms and licensing requirements when downloading, using, or redistributing datasets.

 ---